Welcome to the third issue of the Baker Center Journal for Applied Public

 I hope you find this issue of the Baker Center Journal for Applied Public Policy to be both interesting and thought-provoking and that it will encourage you to participate in America’s unique and wonderful political and policy processes.

 Baker, Howard H. Jr.; Hale, Jesse O. Jr.; Tonn, Bruce; Gibson, Amy; Smith, Stephanie; Tuck, Rachel; Mirvis, David M.; Manayeva, Natalie; Yuran, Dzmitry; Fitzgerald, Michael R.; and Reynolds, Glenn Harlan, "Baker Center Journal of Applied Public Policy, Vol. III No. I" (2010).
-Publications and Other Works.
+Baker Center: Publications and Other Works.